coderustle/django-budgetapp/README.md

 ## Budget App

 This is a django web app for personal finance budgeting.
-I created this web app mostly for personal use.

 ### Technology stack